gama-platform/gama-platform.github.io/wiki/Statements.md

   * `frequency` (int): the execution frequence of the experiment (default value: 1).
 If frequency: 10, the experiment is executed only each 10 steps.
   * `keep_seed` (boolean):
   * `keep_simulations` (boolean): In the case of a batch experiment, specifies whether or not the simulations should be kept in memory for further analysis or immediately discarded with only their fitness kept in memory
-  * `multicore` (boolean): Allows the experiment, when set to true, to use multiple threads to run its simulations
+  * `parallel` (any type in [boolean, int]): When set to true, use multiple threads to run its simulations.
+Setting it to n will set the numbers of threads to use
   * `parent` (an identifier): the parent experiment (in case of inheritance between experiments)
   * `repeat` (int): In the case of a batch experiment, expresses hom many times the simulations must be repeated
-  * `schedules` (container): an ordered list of agents giving the order of their execution
+  * `schedules` (container): A container of agents (a species, a dynamic list, or a combination of species and containers) , which represents which agents will be actually scheduled when the population is scheduled for execution.
+For instance, 'species a schedules: (10 among a)' will result in a population that schedules only 10 of its own agents every cycle. 'species b schedules: []' will prevent the agents of 'b' to be scheduled.
+Note that the scope of agents covered here can be larger than the population, which allows to build complex scheduling controls; for instance, defining 'global schedules: [] {...} species b schedules: []; species c schedules: b + world; ' allows to simulate a model where the agents of b are scheduled first, followed by the world, without even having to create an instance of c.
   * `skills` (list):
   * `until` (boolean): In the case of a batch experiment, an expression that will be evaluated to know when a simulation should be terminated